Azure/terraform-cdk-constructs/API.md

 public addRSAKey(keyVaultKeyName: string, expirationDate?: string): KeyVaultKey
 ```

+Creates an RSA cryptographic key within the Azure Key Vault.

+This method facilitates the creation of an RSA key, which is useful for a variety of cryptographic operations such as
+encryption, decryption, digital signature verification, and more.
+The RSA key created by this method is configurable
+with an optional expiration date and a default key size of 2048 bits.
+The key operations allowed include decryption,
+encryption, signing, verifying signatures, and key wrapping/unwrapping.

 ###### `keyVaultKeyName`<sup>Required</sup> <a name="keyVaultKeyName" id="@microsoft/terraform-cdk-constructs.azure_keyvault.Vault.addRSAKey.parameter.keyVaultKeyName"></a>

 - *Type:* string

+The unique name for the RSA key within the Key Vault.

 ---

 ###### `expirationDate`<sup>Optional</sup> <a name="expirationDate" id="@microsoft/terraform-cdk-constructs.azure_keyvault.Vault.addRSAKey.parameter.expirationDate"></a>

 - *Type:* string

+Optional.

+The expiration date of the key in ISO 8601 format (YYYY-MM-DD or YYYY-MM-DDTHH:MM:SSZ).
+  If provided, the key will no longer be valid after this date.

 ---